ugoertz/kombilo/doc/manual.rst

 will easily adapt them.

 With the following commands you can install Kombilo on a Ubuntu system.
 Lines starting with a ``#`` are comments - no need to type them.
-These instructions will create a subdirectory ``kombilo`` inside the current directory.

-There are three main steps to the installation: installing Python and the Python packages, downloading the Kombilo files and extracting them, and compiling the extension for the fast pattern search.
+There are two main steps to the installation: installing Python and the Python packages, and then installing Kombilo as a Python package.
 See below for more details on the different steps.

 ::